Electronic Access Agreement

 “Personal Verification Questions” means the questions and answers that you may be required to choose, and provide answers to when prompted, to help us confirm that you are the person accessing the Services.

-“present”, “presentment” and “presented” mean a Document is made available to you to receive and view.
+“present”, “presentment” and “presented” mean a Document that is made available to you to receive and view.

 “RBC” means Royal Bank of Canada.